Parsl/parsl/docs/userguide/usage_tracking.rst

 Why are we doing this?
 ----------------------

 The Parsl development team relies on funding from government agencies.
-To sustain this funding and advocate for continued support, it is essential to show that the scientific community benefits from these investments.
+To sustain this funding and advocate for continued support, it is essential to show that the research community benefits from these investments.

 By opting in to share usage data, you actively support the ongoing development and maintenance of Parsl.
 (See:ref:`What is sent? <what-is-sent>` below).